cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 Tasks come in three types:

 - A **standard task** is a single Unix command line to execute, along with its needed input files.
 Upon completion, it will produce one or more output files to be returned to the manager.
 - A **PythonTask** is a single Python function to execute, along with its needed arguments.
+Each task is executed in its own python interpreter.
 Upon completion, it will produce a Python value (or an exception) as a result to return to the master.
 - A **RemoteTask** is used to invoke serverless functions by name.
+The functions are executed by a specified long running coprocess at the workers (e.g. a python interpreter).
 Upon completion, it will produce a json response which will be returned to the manager.

 All types of tasks share a common set of options.
 Each task can be labelled with the **resources** (CPU cores, GPU devices, memory, disk space) that it needs to execute.
 This allows each worker to pack the appropriate